Harsh456B/AgroGPT-AI-Powered-Smart-Farming-Decision-Assistant/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

-- Dataset sources: Various agricultural datasets
+- Agricultural research institutions for datasets
-- ML libraries: scikit-learn, XGBoost
+- Open-source ML community for tools and libraries
-- Web framework: Django
-- Deployment platform: Render
+- Farmers and agricultural experts for domain knowledge

 ## 📞 Support